 ICT is used as an integral part of the PE curriculum to enhance and support learning and to assess and record performance, progression and achievement.
-All staff have access to a range of resources such as cameras, videos, interactive whiteboards.
-Pupils are also encouraged to use ICT equipment (such as Digi-Blue and flip cameras) in order to record and evaluate each others performance.
+All staff have access to a range of resources such as ipads, videos, interactive whiteboards.
+Pupils are also encouraged to use ICT equipment in order to record and evaluate each others performance.